ujos/cpp_threadsafe/research.md

 ## Problems

-1. User calls methods without insurance of thread safety.
+1. User calls functions without insurance of thread safety.
-   Causes data races.
+   It causes data races.
 2. Interleaving synchronized and unsynchronized functions calls in callstack.
    Causes unnecessary locks and performance degradations.
-3. Unintentional variables mixing, which is read and modified asynchronously.
-   Causes false sharing and performance degradation.
+3. Unintentional variables mixing in the class structure.
+If such variables are modified or read/modified asynchronously, it causes false sharing and performance degradation.

 ## Cases

 ### Case #1

-1. Object has 1 state: S1
+1. Object has one state: S1
 2. Inside thread #1 Method A accesses S1
 3. Inside thread #2 Method B accesses S1
 4. Access to S1 must be synchronized

 ### Case #2

-1. Object has 3 sub-states S1, S2, S3
+1. Object has three sub-states S1, S2, S3
-2. Inside thread #1 Method A accesses S1 and S2
+2. Inside thread #1 member function A accesses S1 and S2
-3. Inside thread #2 Method B accesses S2 and S3
+3. Inside thread #2 member function B accesses S2 and S3
 4. Access to S2 must be synchronized.
 S1 and S3 can be kept without synchronization.

 ### Case #3

-1. Object has state, which consists of few thread safe objects.
+1. Object has state, which consists of few thread safe variables.
-2. Access to those objects still must be synchronized to keep final state consistent.
+2. Access to those variables still must be synchronized to keep final state consistent.

 ### Case #4

-1. Regardless of found solution, there are legacy classes with thread safe interfaces.
+1. Regardless of found solution, there are currently used classes
-2. It is must be possible to use legacy classes in new environment as is
+2. It must be possible to use legacy code in new environment.
+3. Legacy code should still be compilable (inline functions, class structure, etc)

 ### Case #5

-1. Methods inside class do not use locks.
-Instead they use lock free + wait free approaches.
-Thus, there are no "lock/unlock" methods.

-### Case #6

-1. Methods inside class do not use locks.
-Instead they use lock free.
-Thus, there are no "lock/unlock" methods.
+1. Some functions can be implemented in lock-free fashion.
+Still it is should be possible write code like that.

 ## Solution